 |Focus Groups||Discussion of a topic amongst a small group of participants.
 The researcher facilitates the groups’ discussion by asking questions and observing responses.
 Yields mostly qualitative responses.
 Can be conducted in-person or virtually.
 Option for audio/video recording of responses.||

 A sample is a portion of the larger population that you are researching.
 There is not one, “standard” sample size that applies to all primary research projects.
 A sample size that is too large may present issues regarding time and money, while a sample size that is too small may invalidate your results.
 Consider the size of your market and use your best judgment when determining your sample size.

-For more information, see: Chapter 1 of The Handbook for Market Research for Life Sciences Companies
+For more information, see: Chapter 1 of The Handbook for Market Research for Life Sciences Companies.

-Current UCI Affiliates
+UCI - Authorized Affiliates

 Access requires an active UCInetID and password.